 If you want to be happy, you have to take action.
 You have to become proactive in life in order to determine the things that are essential to your pursuit.

 For instance; if your idea of happiness is having an active social life and a wide network of friends and acquaintances, you can try meeting new people by joining social organizations, or by working in a field that involves a lot of human interaction, or by trying modern approaches in meeting new friends such as using social phone lines and becoming active in various social media platforms like Facebook, Twitter, and Instagram.

 If you’re happiest when you’re helping other people, you have every right to pursue charity and work on various organizations that aim to create a better world such as the UNICEF.

 Alternatively, you may also choose a career that involves helping others like entering the medical field, doing social and volunteer works, or organizing your own charitable institution for a specific cause.
 The bottom line is about you “taking action” to pursue your happiness as long as it’s for the betterment of yourself and of others.

 What Makes You Happy?

 How do you define your own happiness?
-Some would base happiness on things that are tangible such as money, property and on various material aspects.
+Some would base happiness on things that are tangible such as money, property, and various material aspects.

-There are some who would equate happiness on their sense of fulfillment, being with the people they love and seeing their dreams come true.
+There are some who would equate happiness to their sense of fulfillment, being with the people they love, and seeing their dreams come true.
 There are no right or wrong answers to this question.